- Tom Güldemann

 - comparison of Taa and non-Taa data with respect to language contact

-The documentation component is planned to involve local researchers and native speakers who will be trained as far as possible in the necessary field work methods.
+The documentation component was planned to involve local researchers and native speakers who were trained as far as possible in the necessary field work methods.